christex-foundation/progression-framework/frameworks/product.md

       - level: 1
         criteria:
           - 'Seeks out the information they need to solve a problem.'
-          - 'Keeps stakeholders like COps, legal, marketing, finance updated on progress and ensures they have what they need.'
+          - 'Keeps stakeholders like marketing, finance updated on progress and ensures they have what they need.'
           - 'Able to clearly articulate what we’re working on and why.'
       - level: 2
         criteria: